 Bear the obvious in mind: cameras, computer monitors and TV screens are not people, they’re machines.
 And as such, they don’t discern fine visual differences like the human eye.

-In the same way that photographers with still cameras can not capture the full dynamic range of a scene, as compared to our eyes, and therefore shoot to accentuate the range that will be viewable on the final media (photo print, magazine, computer screen, etc), TV and video production have similar limitations.
+In the same way that photographers with still cameras can not capture the full dynamic range of a scene, as compared to our eyes, and therefore they shoot to accentuate the range that will be viewable on the final media (photo print, magazine, computer screen, etc), TV and video production have similar limitations.

 Here Are The Suggestions I Present to TV Interview Guests